 Sandisk for Nintendo Switch: The best microSD card for the Nintendo Switch

-The best microSD card to get for the Switch is the one that gets the official stamp of approval from Nintendo.
-You can store downloaded games, screenshots, and video captures in the same place, and never have to worry about running out of space on the console.
+The best microSD card to get for the Switch is the one that gets Nintendo’s official stamp of approval.
+You can store downloaded games, screenshots, and video captures in the same place and never have to worry about running out of space on the console.
 The Sandisk microSD card for the Nintendo Switch offers read and write speeds of up to 100Mbps and 90Mbps, respectively.

 Lexar Professional: The best microSD card for drones

 The Lexar Professional is the best microSD card for anyone with a drone or action camera capable of shooting high-resolution video.
 This card utilizes UHS-II technology to offer incredible read speeds of up to 270Mbps with supported devices.
 Its V90 video speed class ensures a minimum write speed of 90Mbps.